datkat21/MiniOS/README.md

 I call it that because it's similar to Windows in a way and it's like my own mini "OS".

+### <strong>DISCLAIMER: This is NOT a real operating system!

+I based the name off of my old project which was called MiniOS because it's based off the name PowerPoint OS which is in of itself a fake but usable "OS" in PowerPoint.</strong>

 ## Features

 - ###  Window system